Kvr-10/University-Management-System/README.md

 ## Alternative

-   - Ensure that you have created the Database `University_management`, and imported the [`University_management.sql`](https://github.com/Kvr-10/University-Management-System/tree/master/database) file from the repository into your MySQL database.
+   - Ensure that you have created the Database `UniversityManagement`, and imported the [`UniversityManagement.sql`](https://github.com/Kvr-10/University-Management-System/tree/master/database) file from the repository into your MySQL database.
    - You can directly download the JAR file from the [Releases page](https://github.com/Kvr-10/University-Management-System/releases/latest) and run it.
    - Download [University-Management-System](https://github.com/Kvr-10/University-Management-System/releases/latest/download/UniversityMS.jar) Application.
    - Initial Username: `kvr10` Password: `admin.`